-- Cottage Cheese: It might seem a little odd to add in cottage cheese, but it works perfectly in this recipe.
+- Cottage Cheese or plain Greek yogurt: It might seem a little odd to add in cottage cheese, but it works perfectly in this recipe.
 It helps hold the dip together, adds a creamy tang, and just melts right in to give a nice creamy texture along with the cannellini beans.

 - Seasonings: Dried dill, garlic powder, and onion powder are all flavors reminiscent of ranch dressing, which is the perfect match for all things buffalo sauce.

 - Chickpeas: Chickpeas are also known as garbanzo beans.
 Like I mentioned before, they have a little more of a toothsome texture to them than cannellini beans, so they’re best folded into the dip right before baking for added texture.